jpSimkins/Drupal2WordPress-Plugin/README.md

         - When Drupal has been imported, you can import your old data by using: _Tools_ -> _Import_
 * Install the plugin as any other plugin
     - Once activated, you will see the plugin under _Tools_ -> _Import_ -> _Drupal 2 WordPress_

+**This should go without saying but make sure to test this script locally before using on a production environment**

 ## Todo